COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-If you and your family have been glued to your screens lately, you are not alone.
+If you and your family are often glued to your screens, you are not alone.

-Since the start of the pandemic, most of us have been spending more time in front of screens — whether we are watching our favorite television show, catching up with friends on Zoom, working from home or attending virtual classes from home.
+Since the start of the pandemic, most of us have been spending more time in front of screens — whether we are watching our favorite TV series, working from home, surfing the internet or on social media.
 Our children are in the same boat, many spending hours watching TV or online gaming.

 A number of surveys, polls and studies have found we are spending more time in front of a screen.
 For example, children’s channels such as Cartoon Network, Disney Channel and Nickelodeon have reported seeing “viewing increases by as much as 60 percent in one week,” according to an article in the New York Times.